top of page

 The adjective 'doddery' has an interesting etymology that is less common in modern English usage.
 It is derived from the word 'dodder,' which means 'to tremble' or 'to shake.'
 'Dodder' itself can be traced back to Middle English, where it had similar meanings.
 The transformation from 'dodder' to 'doddery' reflects the process of adding the suffix '-y,' which is often used to form adjectives indicating a quality or condition.
 Therefore, the etymology of 'doddery' conveys the idea of being feeble, unsteady, or lacking in strength and stability, as if one is prone to trembling or shaking.
 While the term may not be widely used today, it still evokes a sense of frailty or instability when describing someone who is doddery.

-Quiz: Find the meaning of the adjective doddery:
+Find the correct meaning of the adjective doddery:

 Try Again!